garyfleming/the-board-whisperer/the-board-whisperer.md

 * Conversations (right to left).
 * An accurate enough board.

-^ We solve the stand-up but having seeing it as a human process.
+^ We solve the stand-up by seeing it as a human process.
 This is about people, not the tickets.
 ^ By having conversations.
 Work the board right to left, to have conversations about the most valuable things.
 Not people justifying their existence.
 ^ Having an accurate enough board.